 Child life specialists work closely with other members of the team such as doctors, nurses, psychologists and social workers in promoting patient- and family-centered care.
 Our child life specialists help decrease anxiety surrounding diagnosis, treatment and hospitalization by using play and explaining treatment and procedures in language appropriate to the patient’s age and development.
 They are experts in pain management techniques that do not use medications.
 They also teach other family members the coping skills they may need to care for a child with cancer and work closely with siblings to help them address their concerns.

 Additionally, our child life specialists help make taking medicine easier.
 They have tips for disguising the taste of medicine and can help children practice swallowing pills.
 Patients at the Cancer Institute truly benefit from child life services.
 They represent “safe” staff members and children know that our child life specialists are there for fun and comfort – not for “treatment” or “procedures.”
 They are a crucial part of the health care team.
 Child life offers a variety of services and programs designed to help patients and their families cope with their cancer.

-- Music Therapy Available Monday through Friday, our music therapist works with patients of all ages and has taught children how to play several instruments, including drums and guitar.
-He also works with patients record their own music on CDs.
+- Music Therapy is available Monday through Friday, our music therapist works with patients of all ages and has taught children how to play several instruments, including drums and guitar.

-- Bedside Reader Two days per week, a CHOC volunteer reads to young children at their bedside.
+- Bedside Readers come two days per week to read to young children at their bedside.
 The stories provide children a temporary escape, while providing caregivers the opportunity to step away and refresh themselves.

-- Bedside Artist Two days per week, a CHOC volunteer visits patients at the bedside in order to provide them with art activities.
+- Bedside Artists come two days per week to visit patients at the bedside and engage in art activities.
 This is a great opportunity for patients to be creative.